Innovation & Strategies

 - an expectation of strong integration between connectivity and IT services to ensure end-to-end performance in their industrial facilities.

 The risk for wholesale operators is that Cloud players, connectivity aggregators, IT providers, and OTTs will invest in 5G services.
 Intermediation already in progress could become more pronounced.
-5G wholesale services will certainly bring growth, although it is difficult to estimate the potential for value on this emerging market today. this is a great opportunity for wholesalers to revise their business model and come up with a new end-to-end 5G wholesale offering integrating infrastructure, connectivity, and services!
+5G wholesale services will certainly bring growth.
+It is, however, difficult to estimate the potential for value on this emerging market today.
+This is a great opportunity for wholesalers to revise their business model and come up with a new end-to-end 5G wholesale offering integrating infrastructure, connectivity, and services!

 With the deployment of 5G, wholesale operators will continue to create most of their value through the provision of infrastructure and connectivity.
 However, these core business activities offer few development opportunities.
 Their challenge will lie in seeking a new growth driver in services, by offering their customers wholesale solutions from start to finish.
 It is up to them to capitalize on their advantage as wholesale connectivity provider to bring the synergy of their offers to the entire value chain.